help-me-mom/ng-mocks/README.md

 ```

 In our case, we have a component instance created by Angular, and does not look like `TestBed` provides
 a solution here.
-That's where `ng-mocks` helps again with `MockInstance` helper function.
+That's where `ng-mocks` helps again with the `MockInstance` helper function.
 It accepts a class as the first parameter, and a tiny callback describing how to customize its instances as the second one.

 ```typescript